some-ip-com/open-someip-spec/src/someip-rpc.rst

 In the payload field the parameters are carried.
 The serialization of the parameters will be specified in the following section.

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
     :id: feat_req_someip_166
-    :reqtype: Requirement
+    :reqtype: Information
     :security: TBD
     :safety: TBD
     :satisfies:
     :status: valid
     :collapse: True

+Best practice:

 The size of the SOME/IP payload field depends on the transport protocol used.
-With UDP the SOME/IP payload shall be between 0 and 1400 Bytes.
+With UDP the SOME/IP payload should be between 0 and 1400 bytes.

-The limitation to 1400 Bytes is needed in order to allow for future changes to protocol stack (e.g. changing to IPv6 or adding security means).
+The limitation to 1400 bytes is needed in order to allow for future changes to protocol stack (e.g. changing to IPv6 or adding security means).
 Since TCP supports segmentation of payloads, larger sizes are automatically supported.

 .. heading:: Serialization of Parameters and Data Structures
     :id: feat_req_someip_167